-Average Weather in Rochester New York, United States
+Climate and Average Weather Year Round in Rochester New York, United States

-In Rochester, the summers are warm and partly cloudy and the winters are freezing, dry, windy, and mostly cloudy.
+In Rochester, the summers are warm; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 18°F to 80°F and is rarely below 3°F or above 88°F.

 Based on the tourism score, the best time of year to visit Rochester for warm-weather activities is from late June to early September.

-The warm season lasts for 3.6 months, from May 29 to September 18, with an average daily high temperature above 70°F. The hottest day of the year is July 20, with an average high of 80°F and low of 63°F.
+The warm season lasts for 3.6 months, from May 29 to September 18, with an average daily high temperature above 70°F. The hottest month of the year in Rochester is July, with an average high of 80°F and low of 63°F.

-The cold season lasts for 3.3 months, from December 4 to March 13, with an average daily high temperature below 41°F. The coldest day of the year is January 29, with an average low of 18°F and high of 31°F.
+The cold season lasts for 3.3 months, from December 4 to March 13, with an average daily high temperature below 41°F. The coldest month of the year in Rochester is January, with an average low of 20°F and high of 32°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.